About Surrey Youth Orchestra

 Celebrating its 40th Anniversary in 2016, a group of alumni came together to perform under the baton of Lucille Lewis who returned to the stage at the 40th Anniversary concert.
 It was incredible to welcome back so many of our past musicians, many who have gone on to successful careers as musicians and teachers.

-Today, the Surrey Youth Orchestra delivers high caliber music education programming under the guidance of Artistic Director Joel Stobbe to young musicians age 8 – 18 in our Junior Strings (conductor Andrea Taylor),
+Today, the Surrey Youth Orchestra delivers high caliber music education programming under the guidance of Artistic Director Joel Stobbe to young musicians age 8 – 18 in our Prelude Strings and Intermezzo Strings (conductor Andrea Taylor),

 For more information on our Orchestra and Chamber Music programs, please visit our Programs pages.